modofunjs/modofun/README.md

 exports.user = modofun(myModule, { mode: 'function' })
 ```

-Note that functions can return a Promise, which means you can also use async/await.
+Note that handlers can return a Promise, which means you can also use async/await.

 ### Configuration